Disneyland Paris: Our Full Review and Best Tips!

 Can you get your haircut at Dapper Dan’s at Disneyland Paris?

 There is a barber shop on Main Street U.S.A. called Dapper Dan’s.
-(Similar to the barber shop at Walt Disney World in Florida.)
+(It’s similar to the barber shop at Walt Disney World in Florida.)
 We attempted to get our daughter’s hair cut there, but the barber was on medical leave.
 (I don’t think there was anyone else that could offer coverage.)
 We will have to try another time!

 Should you visit Disneyland Paris or Walt Disney World in Florida?